aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never wear your best pants when you go to fight for freedom.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Mon Sep  8 05:10:04 2025
+Last update: Tue Sep  9 05:09:49 2025

 ### Let's play! 🎮